DylanJoo/dylanjoo.github.io/_pages/about.md

 <!-- Feel free to reach out through my email: jhjoo[at]citi.sinica.edu.tw. -->
 <!-- I welcome any inquiries or feedback regarding my research interests and look forward to discussing any potential research ideas! -->

 Hi there!
-I'm Jia-Huei (Dylan) Ju, currently pursuing my PhD at the University of Amsterdam.
-I work at the [IRLab](https://irlab.science.uva.nl/) and am under the supervision of [Dr. Andrew Yates](https://andrewyates.net/) since 2024.
+I’m Jia-Huei (Dylan) Ju, currently pursuing a PhD at the University of Amsterdam.
+I work at the [IRLab](https://irlab.science.uva.nl/) under the supervision of [Dr. Andrew Yates](https://andrewyates.net/) since 2024.
 My research focuses on natural language processing and neural information retrieval.

-Previously, I served as a full-time research assistant at the Research Center for IT Innovation at Academia Sinica, and was supervised by [Prof. Chuan-Ju Wang](http://cfda.csie.org/~cjwang/).
-I completed my master's degree in Management Information Systems from National Chengchi University, where I was advised by Professors Howard Hao-Chun Chuang and Yen-Chun Chou.
-During my master's program, I specialized in econometric modeling and stochastic optimization.
+Previously, I worked as a full-time research assistant at the Research Center for IT Innovation at Academia Sinica, under the supervision of [Prof. Chuan-Ju Wang](http://cfda.csie  .org/~cjwang/).
+I earned my master’s degree in Management Information Systems from National Chengchi University, where I was advised by Professors Howard Hao-Chun Chuang and Yen-Chun Chou.
+During my master’s program, I specialized in econometric modeling and stochastic optimization.

-My recent research interests revolve around representation learning and retrieval-augmented generation, encompassing:
+My recent research interests include representation learning and retrieval-augmented generation, with a focus on:

-1. Retrieval-enhanced machine learning
-    * Enhanced information access
-    * Knowledge/context management for multi-stage RAG
-    * Retrieval-based language modeling via in-context learning
+1. Knowledge augmentation with retrieval:
+    * Retrieval context compression
+    * In-context prompt retrieval
+    * Retrieval-augmented generation
 2. Neural information retrieval (text)
-    * Out-of-domain dataset augmentation for weakly-supervised text retrieval
+    * Generalized retrieval: Out-of-domain transfer and instruction-following
-    * Unsupervised representation learning for domain-specific retrieval approaches
+    * Unsupervised representation learning
-3. Specialized text ranking methods
-    * Instruction-followed retrieval approaches for knowledge-intensive tasks
+    * Generator-augmented retrieval
-    * Passage re-ranking and candidate pruning
-4. Interactive (conversational) search
+3. Interactive search
-    * End-to-end mixed-initiative response generation
-    * Personalized open-domain conversational question answering
+    * Personalized conversational search

 Feel free to contact me via email: j.{lastname}[at]uva.nl.
 I'm open to inquiries and feedback related to my research interests and excited to explore potential research collaborations :)